Björk: Legacy

-Geddy Lee of Rush, Willow Smith, Caroline Polachek, and Loreen.
+Geddy Lee of Rush, Willow Smith, Raven-Symoné, Caroline Polachek, and Loreen.

-In 2023, Rolling Stone ranked her at 64 on their list of 200 Greatest Singers of All Time.
+NPR counted Björk among its list of "50 Great Voices" and MTV placed her at number 8 on its countdown of the "22 Greatest Voices in Music".
+She has been ranked 60th as one of the 100 greatest singers ever, and 81st as one of the 100 greatest songwriters ever by Rolling Stone, who praised her voice as being unique, fresh and extremely versatile, fitting and being influenced by a wide range of influences and genres.

 Personal life

 When forming the Sugarcubes, Björk was briefly married to guitarist Þór Eldon.
 They had a son, Sindri Eldon Þórsson, born 8 June 1986, the same day that the band was formed.
 They had divorced before the end of 1986, but continued to work together in the band.
 Sindri has a child of his own, thereby making Björk a grandmother.

-Move to London and Andalusia

 Following the breakup of the Sugarcubes, Björk moved to London, where she was immediately offered a record deal.
 She became engaged to London-based DJ Goldie, but broke up with him in 1996.
 She also had a brief relationship with musician Tricky in the 1990s.
 During this period, she became involved with the trip hop scene with which Goldie and Tricky were associated.
 Björk also began her work with fashion designer Alexander McQueen.
 As a result of her time spent in London, Björk developed a cockney accent, evident in her interviews given in English at the time.

 In London, Björk grew tired of public life and the constant harassment from the paparazzi, in particular over a murder attempt by a stalker, Ricardo López, and her relationships with Tricky and Goldie.
 She moved to Spain after receiving an offer to stay there from Trevor Morais, her tour drummer, who had a residential studio at Marbella, Andalusia, where she produced Homogenic (1997).